P4stry/Distributed-Systems-Project/README.md

   Need to design experiments to compare the two invocation semantics.
 Show that at-least-once invocation semantics can lead to wrong results for non-idempotent operations, while at-most-once invocation semantics work correctly for all operations.

-- ### Simulate the loss of request and reply messages(Need to do) Choose a random number to decide if there are any failures, maybe can do with at-least-once and at-most-once semantics
+- ### Simulate the loss of request and reply messages(Done) Choose a random number to decide if there are any failures (on server side, decide whether to reply or not, on client side, set timeout to send request repeatly), maybe can do with at-least-once and at-most-once semantics

 - ### Integrate and Test and Report(Need to do)